Logarithmic resistor ladder: Background

-R-2R ladder networks used for Digital-to-Analog conversion are rather old.
-A historic description is in a patent filed in 1955.
+R-2R ladder networks used for linear digital-to-analog conversion are old (Resistor ladder mentions a 1953 article and a 1955 patent).

-Multiplying DA-converters with logarithmic behavior were not known for a long time after that.
-An initial approach was to map the logarithmic code to a much longer code word, which could be applied to the classical (linear) R-2R based DA-converter.
+Multiplying DACs with logarithmic behavior were not known for a long time after that.
+An initial approach was to map the logarithmic code to a much longer code word, which could be applied to the classical (linear) R-2R based DAC.
 Lengthening the codeword is needed in that approach to achieve sufficient dynamic range.
 This approach was implemented in a device from Analog Devices Inc., protected through a 1981 patent filing.